Upper Embeddability of Graphs and Products of Transpositions Associated with Edges: Identity permutation ordering

 \section{Identity permutation ordering}

 In this section, a graph is not necessarily connected.
 We say that an edge ordering $ \omega $ of a graph $ G $ is an \textbf{identity permutation ordering} if $ \pi_{\omega} = \varepsilon $, where $ \varepsilon $ denotes the identity permutation.
 Every edgeless graph vacuously has an identity permutation ordering.
-The minimal example of a non-trivial graph having an identity permutation ordering is the dipole with $ 2 $ edges.
+The minimal example of a non-trivial graph having an identity permutation ordering is the $ 2 $-cycle $ C_{2} $.
 Eden \cite{eden1967relation-joct} studied simple graphs that have an identity permutation ordering and mentioned the complete graph $ K_{4} $ is the minimal example.
-Figure \ref{fig: dipole and K4} shows identity permutation orderings of the dipole and $ K_{4} $.
+Figure \ref{fig: C2 and K4} shows identity permutation orderings of $ C_{2} $ and $ K_{4} $.